 The negative side can be dark, however.
 Witnesses may avoid sharing important information with police for fear the video recording will end up being shown endlessly in the news and social media.
 Victims of crime can be unfavorably exposed in the same manner when they are at their lowest and worst as a result of the crime.
 Accused perpetrators can be convicted in the court of social media by the ill-considered release of video recordings long before their guilt or innocence is determined in a court of law.

 The Law Office of Jeanne Coleman is a highly experienced Tampa law firm helping clients for over twenty-five years in the Tampa Bay area.
-Visit our website to learn more about our family law, dependency, and social security disability legal services.
+Visit our website to learn more about our family law, dependency, and mediation services.
 Call today for a free twenty-minute consultation about your case.
 We can help in big ways and small, depending on your particular need for legal advice and/or representation.